Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - There are two functional satellites: **MetOp-B** and **MetOp-C** operated by EumetSat, launched in 2013 and 2019 respectively.
 - Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
 The broadcast also contains several more instruments and much more data, including 5 AVHRR channels at a 1.1 km/px quality as well as one IASI Imaging channel at 0.8 km/px.
 - The signal does not have a carrier wave or easily discernible bumps making it a bit harder to track, it presents as a jumpy signal on the FFT.

+> !WARNING! - As of 03/2025, MetOp B has been found to have a deteriorating modulator causing a significant hit to the expected AHRPT SNR.
+According to receptions by Lego11 and Aang23, there is an approximately 7 dB loss compared to the nominal status.
+This issue is visible when decoding at higher SNRs, the modulator starts to form an X shape instead of the correct OQPSK modulation.

 - Full resolution sample imagery:
     - [NOAA Natural color](https://cpt-dingus.cc/static/sat-images/L-band/LEO/Metop/avhrr_3_2024-10-13_09-09-23Z_NOAA%20Natural%20Color.png)
     - [221](https://cpt-dingus.cc/static/sat-images/L-band/LEO/Metop/avhrr_3_2024-10-13_09-09-23Z_AVHRR%20221%20False%20Color.png)
     - [4/221 merge](https://cpt-dingus.cc/static/sat-images/L-band/LEO/Metop/avhrr_3_2024-10-13_09-09-23Z_4-221%20Merge.png)
     - [Day microphysics](https://cpt-dingus.cc/static/sat-images/L-band/LEO/Metop/avhrr_3_2024-10-13_09-09-23Z_Day%20Microphysics%20(Metop).png)

 > Reception note: When receiving with an RTLSDR, you might run into some issues owing to its relatively high symbol rate.
 If you get a donut shaped constellation while decoding this signal, make sure to follow [this heading](#bad_constellation) to lower the PLL bandwidth.